Use pagination to access all GraphQL query results

 - If a query exceeds the dynamic query limit, a

-error is returned
+query_complexity_limit_exceedederror is returned

 Subquery limits and pagination

-parameter for subqueries to ensure you retrieve all the data you need.
+Unlike top-level queries, subqueries on HasMany relationships do not support pagination.
+This means you must carefully consider the limit parameter for subqueries to ensure you retrieve all the data you need.
 If you expect many records to be returned by the subquery, consider implementing an independent query for that data.

 Guidelines for setting subquery limits